aiexplorations/object_store_demo/README.md

    - Heartbeat monitoring (600s timeout)
    - Async message processing with background tasks
    - Request-response pattern using reply queues

+4. **Consistency**
+   - The system is designed to be eventually consistent, and to handle three different types of objects.
+   - The system is designed to be reliable, and to handle failures gracefully.

 ## Technical Implementation